 Send an Email

-Send your email to the current year - you do know the current near, don't you? - at jayseae dot cxliv dot org, though it won't get here any faster than a comment notification, and I do reserve the right to filter email from this address, since it's readily available to anyone.
+Send your email to media at jayseae dot cxliv dot org, though it won't get here any faster than a comment notification, and I do reserve the right to filter email from this address, since it's readily available to anyone.

-If you have previously used another year - or any other address - at that domain, I suggest you change.
-Those addresses have been added to a spam filter because, well, they generate a lot of spam.
+If you have previously used any other address - at that domain, I suggest you change.
+Those addresses have likely been either removed or added to a spam filter because, well, they generate a lot of spam.
 Sorry for any difficulty this causes.

 Check out Instagram